jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Sub-Objects
 -----------

 One thing can be composed of other things.
 For that, an object may contain a number of *sub-objects*.
-This would drawn out in Circular as circles inside another circle:
+This would drawn out in Circular as *circles* inside another *circle*:

 ![](images/Objects.002.png)

 Object Reference
 ----------------

 A sub-object can point to another object, residing elsewhere in the system.
-That way an existing object serves as another object’s sub-object.
-That sub-object is considered a link or reference, redirecting to another object.
+That sub-object is considered a link, redirecting to another object.

-The following picture shows a sub-object that has an object reference.
-It points to an object elsewhere:

 ![](images/Objects.003.png)

-Sub-object __A__ is a reference to object __B__.
-Sub-object's symbol __A__ has a line, connecting to the object __B__, that resides outside the __Parent__ object.
+The sub-object __A__ has a *line*, making it a reference, connecting to the object __B__, residing outside the __Parent__ object.

-The direction of a line tends to point outwards, as a notational choice in Circular.
+The direction of a line tends to point *outwards*, as a notational choice in Circular.

 Reference to Parent
 -------------------